Abarim Publications' online Biblical Hebrew Dictionary

 What the noun and the derived verb have to do with each other is open to conjecture.
 BDB Theological Dictionary thinks that early in the morning camp was broken and all elements were hoisted upon the shoulders of man and beast.

 HAW Theological Wordbook of the Old Testament peers a bit deeper into the matter and notes that in Scriptures a rising early most often has to do with the diligence/ persistence of the riser and getting a good start of the day.

-Here at Abarim Publications we note that the noun שחר (shahar), meaning dawn, yields the denominative verb שחר (shahar), meaning to seek diligently.
-It seems to us that prior to the culture of slavery (made famous and globally persistent by the Romans), a person's "burden" was a thing that the person voluntarily devoted to.
+Here at Abarim Publications we note that the noun בקר (boqer), meaning morning or dawn, comes from the verb בקר (baqar), which means to split or divide and hence to discern or investigate (not unlike the Greek verb σχιζω, schizo, to split and thus investigate; hence our English word "science").
+It seems to us that prior to the culture of slavery (made famous and globally persistent by the Romans), a person's "burden" was a thing that people voluntarily devoted themselves to.
 That means that the shoulder was not merely the seat of whatever life threw at the person, but rather the seat of the person's own attentions and concerns.